codes4shiva/Apple-Inspired-AI-Calculator/README.md

 4. When gesture stops or changes, the input is processed.
 5. The expression is parsed and evaluated, and the result is displayed.

-## 📷 Screenshots

-*(You can add images of your virtual canvas, hand tracking, and expression evaluation here)*

 ## 🛠️ Setup Instructions